I'm a Celebrity...Get Me Out of Here! (Australian TV series): Format

 The premise of the show is that there is a group of well known personalities living together in a specially constructed camp site in a jungle.
 During their time in the jungle they are isolated from the outside world and are not commonly aware of outside events.
 The contestants compete for $100,000 to be donated to a charity of their choosing, in addition to being personally reimbursed for their participation.
 While in the jungle, some of the contestants (generally voted by the viewing public) compete in challenges for food and luxuries for the camp.
 These challenges often involve local wildlife and are meant to take the contestants out of their comfort zone.
-Each week one or more of the contestants are evicted from the jungle, based on viewer votes.
+Each week one or more of the contestants are evicted from the jungle, based on either viewer votes or challenges.
 In addition, if the contestants become overwhelmed by their situation they can leave the series by speaking the phrase "I'm a celebrity...get me out of here!".
 However, it is reported that if contestants do quit they will have their income for participating in the series markedly reduced.
 Throughout the show, additional contestants (called "intruders") enter the competition; and beginning with season two, some contestants are only included temporarily (i.e. having a guest appearance).
 In the end, a final viewer vote occurs to determine the winner of the series, who is given the title of "King or Queen of the Jungle".